© 1993, 1997, 2003, John S. Allen

 However, the problem of bicyclists' running red lights has an additional and even more troubling dimension.
 If I told you that bicyclists are being psychologically programmed by evil, unseen forces to run red lights, would you think that I am paranoid?
 Well, I'm not.
 No, really, not.
 Let me explain.

-The photo above is of the intersection of Housatonic Street, in Lenox, Massachusetts, with the busy, four-lane Route 7 bypass.
+The photo above is of the intersection of Housatonic Street, in Lenox, Massachusetts, with the busy, four-lane Route 20 bypass .
 You can see the actuator loop cuts in the pavement.
-The group of touring bicyclists has been waiting for a long time for a traffic light which would not change.
+The bicyclists-- an organized commercial tour group -- have been waiting for a long time for a traffic light which would not change.
 A car has just driven up to the intersection.
 Its brake lights and left turn signal are on as it waits for the light to change.

 In this photo, taken a few seconds later, the car has tripped the actuator, and is making its left turn.
 The bicyclists and a second car also are crossing the intersection.